 The Netherlands, particularly the area of Flanders, was considered entrepreneurial and wealthy, and Phillip saw the area as a cash cow who could fund his religious wars.
 It didn’t hurt that it gave him a chance to punish an area that was moving away from Catholicism and toward the various Protestant Denominations.
 All of this defending of the Catholic faith, (or going to war), left King Phillip’s empire in debt, and taxes were needed to raise funds to keep up the fight.
 Phillip choose the Netherlands as a primary source of income.

-One year before this painting was done, the Netherlands had the worst winter on record.
+One year before Bruegel’s Census at Bethlehem was done, the Netherlands had the worst winter on record.
 In a time without central heat and grocery stores on every corner, a long difficult winter meant death, food shortages, and illness.
 While we, in our comfortable, modern lives might view this snowy landscape as charming and cozy, a 16th century commoner would not agree.
 Winter is the time of death, often literal death, before the rebirth of spring.
 In fact, that difficult winter was just the first of many.
 Europe was entering what is now referred to as “the little ice age,” and the struggles to survive were very real.

 In this painting we have an image of the world on Christmas Eve, with people going about their everyday lives.
 A world in winter, but with the promise of spring, spring is entering in the form of a young woman on a donkey.
 Mary is bringing hope and rebirth to a wintery world.